Extract selected loci¶

 The major histocompatibility complex (MHC) is a large locus in vertebrate DNA containing a set of closely linked polymorphic genes that code for cell surface proteins essential for the adaptive immune system.
 In humans, the MHC region occurs on chromosome 6.
 The human MHC is also called the HLA (human leukocyte antigen) complex (often just the HLA).

-Assuming that your current working directory is the root of the odgi
+Assuming that your current working directory is the root of the odgi project, to see the coordinates of some HLA genes,

 execute: